Click here to access the UPDATED 2014 STAC Fact Pattern and Rules (updated as of 3/7/14)

-- September 13: Competition dates posted and school registration opens
+- September 13: Competition dates posted and school registration begins

 - November 8: School Registration ends

-- Mid-December: All inquiries and requests for Fact Pattern clarifications due via email
+- January 17: Requests for Fact Pattern clarifications due via an online survey

-- Early January: Regional locations posted and placements will be emailed
+- January 31: Regional locations and placements announced and emailed

 Sixteen (16) teams are assigned to each of fourteen (14) regions.
 Only the top team from each region will advance to the National Finals.

 AAJ's mock trial cases are always civil cases and tend to deal with products liability, personal injury, or medical malpractice/negligence issues.
 Teams will be judged on their skills in case preparation, opening statements, use of facts, the examination of lay and expert witnesses, and closing arguments.
 There will be no written exercise.